monte-language/monte/docs/source/ordinary-programming.rst

 Unit Testing
 ~~~~~~~~~~~~

-This module also uses Monte's unite test facilities to capture a simulated
+This module also uses Monte's unit test facilities to capture a simulated
 game: